vhelin/wla-dx/doc/asmdiv.rst

         REGIONCODE 4          ; 3-7
         RESERVEDSPACE 0, 0    ; 2 bytes
         ROMSIZE 0             ; 0-15
-    .ENDSMS
+        CHECKSUMSIZE 32*1024  ; Uses the first this-many bytes in checksum ;   calculations (excluding header area)
+        FORCECHECKSUM $1234   ; Forces the checksum to be this value .ENDSMS

 The ``REGIONCODE`` also defines the system: